olihawkins/sveltevis/README.md

 1. Clone the project repository from <a href="https://github.com/olihawkins/sveltevis">GitHub</a>

-2. Run `npm install` to install the dependencies
+2. Run `npm install --force` to install the dependencies (the `force` argument is needed because the project uses Svelte 5, which is in beta)

 3. Run `npm run dev` to start the demo application on localhost:5173